-4.1 The table below compares the performance in 2014/15 of SIAS at Stevenage Borough Council against targets set by the Board of the Shared Internal Audit Service.
+4.1 The table below compares the performance in 2015/16 of SIAS at Stevenage Borough Council against targets set by the Board of the Shared Internal Audit Service.

-Indicator Target for 2014/15 Actual to 31 March 2015 SIAS Planned Days - percentage of actual billable days delivered against planned billable days 95% 97% (355.5 billable days out of 367 possible billable days)) 2 SIAS Planned Projects - actual completed projects to draft report stage against planned completed projects 95% 97% (28 projects out of an agreed 29 projects) 3 External Auditors' Satisfaction - the Annual Audit Letter should formally record whether or not the External Auditors are able to rely upon the range and the quality of SIAS' work Formal Reliance Achieved 4 SIAS Annual Plan - prepared in time to present to the March meeting of each Audit Committee.
-If there is no March meeting then the plan should be prepared for the first meeting of the financial year Deadline met Achieved 5 Client Satisfaction - client satisfaction questionnaires returned at 'satisfactory overall' level (minimum of 39/65 overall) 100% 6 Head of Assurance's Annual Report - prepared in time to present to the first meeting of each Audit Committee in the financial year Deadline met Achieved 7 Number of High Priority Audit Recommendations agreed 95% 100%
+Indicator Target for 2015/16 Actual to 31 March 2016 1 SIAS Planned Days - percentage of actual billable days delivered against planned billable days 95% 95% 2 SIAS Planned Projects - actual completed projects to draft report stage against planned completed projects 95% 97% 3 External Auditors' Satisfaction - the Annual Audit Letter should formally record whether or not the External Auditors are able to rely upon the range and the quality of SIAS' work Formal Reliance Achieved 4 SIAS Annual Plan - prepared in time to present to the March meeting of each Audit Committee.
+If there is no March meeting then the plan should be prepared for the first meeting of the financial year Deadline met Achieved 5 Client Satisfaction - client satisfaction questionnaires returned at 'satisfactory overall' level (minimum of 39/65 overall) 100% 100% 6 Head of Assurance's Annual Report - prepared in time to present to the first meeting of each Audit Committee in the financial year Deadline met Achieved

+7 Number of High Priority Audit 95% 100% Recommendations agreed ---